Day 1: Arrival in Chengdu, China.

 Gonggangling has lush Alpine coniferous forests where it is home to many special alpine forest birds.
 We will search for the endemic and rare Sichuan Wood Owl (Pere David's Owl) here, as well as the elusive Chinese Grouse and other forest species like Blue Eared Pheasant, Blood Pheasant, Three-banded Rosefinch, Chinese White-browed Rosefinch, Grey-headed Bullfinch, White-browed Tit Warbler, Crested Tit Warbler, Przevalski's Nuthatch, Goldcrest, Chinese Rubythroat, Sichuan Tit, Rufous-vented Tit, Grey-crested Tit, Buff-barred Warbler, Sichuan Leaf Warbler, Alpine Leaf Warbler, Greenish Warbler, Chinese Fulvetta, Grey-backed Shrike, White-backed Thrush, Chestnut Thrush, White-bellied Redstart, Blue-fronted Redstart, Himalayan Bluetail, Rufous-breasted Accento, Maroon-backed Accentor, Collared Grosbeak, White-winged Grosbeak, etc.

-After searching, we will drive on to Ruoergai, a vast plain of the Tibetan Plateau that known as the "lungs of Sichuan".
+After searching, we will drive on to Ruoergai, a vast plain of the Tibetan Plateau known as the "lungs of Sichuan".
 We will enjoy picturesque views of the high mountains on either side of the road.

 Once we arrive, we can expect some grassland species like Himalayan Griffon, Upland Buzzard, Black Kite, Common Kestrel, Amur Falcon, Daurian Jackdaw, Horned Lark, Azure-winged Magpie, Oriental Skylark, Carrion Crow, Grey-backed Shrike, Rock Sparrow, Siberian Stonechat, Citrine Wagtail, etc.

 From now on, we will also keep our eyes open for plateau mammals, the adorable Plateau Pika emerge from their nests and graze with great alertness on the grassland near its hole, while the Himalayan Marmot tends to lay prone on the ground.
-Other sought-after mammals we may well-see in the following days including Tibetan Fox, Red Fox, Hog Badger, Tufted Deer, and the scarce Grey Wolf, Chinese Mountain Cat, and Tibetan Roe Deer.
+Other sought-after mammals we can expect in the following days including Tibetan Fox, Red Fox, Hog Badger, Tufted Deer, and the scarce Grey Wolf, Chinese Mountain Cat, and Tibetan Roe Deer.

 Day 7-8: Roergai Grassland (Alt.: ~3,500m).